aws-neuron/aws-neuron-sdk/docs/neuron-tools/README.md

 +--------+----------+--------------------+----------------+
 ```
 The above examples shows there are 4 NCG created on the system with the following grouping
-NCG1: Device0:(Core0, Core1)
+NCG ID 1: Device0:(Core0, Core1)
-NCG2: Device0:(Core2, Core3), Device1:(Core0, Core1)
+NCG ID 2: Device0:(Core2, Core3), Device1:(Core0, Core1)
-NCG3: Device1:(Core2, Core3), Device2:(Core0)
+NCG ID 3: Device1:(Core2, Core3), Device2:(Core0)
-NCG2: Device1:(Core1)
+NCG ID 2: Device1:(Core1)

 # Listing Models
-Multiple models can be loaded into a single NCG but only one can be in STARTED state at any given moment.
+Multiple models can be loaded into a single NCG but only one can be in READY state at any given moment.
-Inference can be done only on the models with a STARTED state.
+Inference can be performed only on the models in the READY state.

 The `neuron-cli list-model` command should be used to view all the models.
 ```